-Measurement of these plans, which are settled in cash, is based on the value of the Company's common shares.
-At the end of each reporting period, the Company records a remuneration expense in the Income Statement and a liability in the Statement of Financial Position, equal to the average fair value of the Company's common shares for the reference period.
+Measurement of these plans, which are settled in cash, is based on the value of iA Financial Corporation's common shares.
+At the end of each reporting period, the Company records a remuneration expense in the Income Statement and a liability in the Statement of Financial Position, equal to the average fair value of iA Financial Corporation's common shares for the reference period.
 This expense is amortized linearly according to the estimated number of shares expected to be vested at the end of the vesting period.
 Changes in the fair value of liabilities are recorded in General expenses in the Income Statement.